fengxia41103/myblog/content/thoughts/cup of joe.md

 for.
-I wish Huawei will fail the battle just like ZTE did, so it doesn't propel this smoking curtain of China's confidence in technology (well, technology is a big word, so let me limit myself to things I know &mdas; cloud using Openstack or container, quick prototyping using any programming language, networking design to separate management traffic from data traffic.. sounds pretty boring, right?
+I wish Huawei will fail the battle just like ZTE did, so it doesn't propel this smoking curtain of China's confidence in technology (well, technology is a big word, so let me limit myself to things I know &mdash; cloud using Openstack or container, quick prototyping using any programming language, networking design to separate management traffic from data traffic.. sounds pretty boring, right?
 But that's exactly my point, engineering, and technology,